StackVista/stackstate-docs/use/analytics.md

 Topology.query('environment in ("Production")').components()
 ```

 [Topology.query](develop/reference/scripting/script-apis/topology.md) is a regular script function which takes a STQL query (`environment in ("Production")`) as an argument.
-The `.components()` at the end ensures that only the components and not the relations between these components are retrieved from the topology.
+The `.components()` at the end, a so-called builder method, ensures that only the components and not the relations between these components are retrieved from the topology.

 The combination of STSL and STQL allows you to chain together multiple queries.
 The following example gets all metrics of all databases in the production environment of the last day: